Mormon art: Themes

-One British artist associated with the English Romantic tradition was Frederick Piercy (1830–1891), who converted to the church in 1853.
-His contribution to Mormon art history is his sketches and paintings of the western landscape as he migrated to Utah.
-He compiled these renderings into an LDS emigrant record of the Mormon route from Liverpool to Great Salt Lake Valley.
-The Boston Museum of Fine Arts holds a number of his original works.

-It was not until the late 1850s and after, particularly in the beginning of World War One, when Mormon artists began to depict historical and genre-based paintings to celebrate their faith in the church.

-One of the first artists to begin this historical trend in Mormon art was Scandinavian-born artist C. C. A. Christensen (1831–1912).
-He had trained at the Royal Danish Academy of Fine Arts and used his talents to create one of his most famous series of paintings, Mormon Panorama, made up of 23 paintings depicting the church's history.

-Other artists that followed Christesen's thematic choice were Minerva Teichert, LeConte Stewart, and Arnold Friberg.
-Of these, Friberg is known for depictions of Book of Mormon stories and history of the United States.
-One of his most recognizable paintings is The Prayer at Valley Forge, featuring George Washington kneeling at Valley Forge, completed in 1975.

-Due to the religion's rapid membership growth in the 20th century, Mormon art created during this period reflects the diverse cultural styles within the church and range from depicting the historical to the personal interpretation of the historical, and also contain a spiritual and faithful basis.

 The LDS Church places great importance on the power and use of art.
 Mormon art is circulated primarily within the church community via monthly magazines published by the church and church posters used for teaching Sunday School classes, Home and Visiting, and missionary work.
 The magazines that are distributed monthly to members with a subscription are the Ensign, the Liahona, the New Era, and The Friend.
 The purpose of Mormon art creation and circulation is to provide inspiration and encouragement to LDS members, and to instruct and remind them of the teaching and values of the church.

 A popular method of reaching out to the youth is through "Mormonads" (posters with social or religious messages), which are available through the New Era (the LDS Church's youth magazine), the church's website, and independent church bookstores.
 Mormonads are available in poster-size and index-card sizes.